CatchTheRecord/KPL-Token-Sender/README.md

     touch .env
     ```

-    Inside the `.env` file, add your Solana wallet's secret key like this:
+    Inside the `.env` file, add your Koii wallet's secret key like this:

     ```
-    SECRET_KEY=[your Solana wallet secret key in JSON format]
+    SECRET_KEY=[your Koii wallet secret key in JSON format]
     ```

 ## Usage